ahsanshaikh071297/Weather--Application/README.md

 # Technologies Used
 Angular: Frontend development framework used to build the web application.

-RapidAPI: Weather API used to fetch current weather data and forecasts.
+OpenWeatherMap: Weather API used to fetch current weather data and forecasts.

 Chart.js: JavaScript library used for creating interactive and customizable charts for temperature trends.